ronankleu/Hello-World/README.md

 ## Project Title
 *Hello World - Learning Github Basics*
 ## Project description
-I'm using this sample repository to learn the basics about Github.
-This skill can prove to be helpful in the future.
+I'm using this sample repository to learn the basics about Github. **This skill can prove to be helpful in the future**.
 ## How to run the program
 'Hello_World/
     └── │── README.md